Heterogeneous Treatment Effects in Social Networks: Introduction

-This paper focuses on the study of {\em treatment effect modifiers~\cite{pearl2017detecting} or effect heterogeneity for causal analysis in a social network}.
-In a causal study, different units may exhibit different levels of response to the applied treatment based on their characteristics, and the effect heterogeneity problem aims to infer this degree of causal effects on different units.
-As an example, one of the key objectives in clinical research is not only to discover effects of medical treatments at the entire population-level, but also to ascertain treatment effects on different sub-populations (e.g., whether a new vaccine is beneficial or harmful based on age or previous health conditions of individuals).
 While different hypothesis tests for the heterogeneity of a population in a study have been proposed in the literature \cite{viechtbauer2007hypothesis, athey2016recursive}, along with a large body of work on testing statistical hypotheses (e.g., \cite{snyder1978hypothesis,xia2017hypothesis,LAROSA201581,shaffer1995multiple,list2019multiple}), such tests do not take into account the context of the social network like possible effects of the neighbors' covariates or the network structure on the outcome.
-On the other hand, while there has been a recent surge of interest in causal inference in social networks~\cite{ogburn2017causal,awan2020almost, DBLP:conf/uai/ShermanS19}, they have not focused on the effect heterogeneity problem.
+On the other hand, the existing methods in causal inference from social networks primarily focused on the average treatment effects.
 Indeed, reasoning about effect modification and heterogeneity in social networks poses new conceptual and computational challenges.
-We illustrate a possible scenario in the following example.

-\cut{ Recently, , as well as to a lesser extent, this literature, however, has not addressed the problem of {\em effect heterogeneity}, defined as the degree which different treatments have different causal effects on each unit~\cite{..} \red{cite}.
-Much literature has focused on detecting heterogeneity and effect modifiers, however, not in the presence of interference and social networks \cite{athey2016recursive}. }